“They’re disruptive and annoying.”

 Average attention span

-Psychologists claim the typical student’s attention span is about ten to fifteen minutes long with attention waxing and waning about every two minutes past that point.
+Psychologists claim the typical student’s attention span is about 10 to 15 minutes long with attention waxing and waning about every 2 minutes past that point.
 Research shows that these attention lapses can be minimized if students are actively engaged in learning and instructors use techniques such as demonstrations and questions to promote involvement.
-Another way to increase attention and focus in the classroom is to use multiple modes of instruction (auditory, kinesthetic, visual), but incorporating all of this into ten minute sections can prove difficult.
+Another way to increase attention and focus in the classroom is to use multiple modes of instruction (auditory, kinesthetic, visual), but incorporating all of this into 10-minute sections can prove difficult.
 According to one study, “it’s unlikely that [students will] all respond well to a single best model of schooling,” so it is important to teach students in a variety of ways to increase engagement.

 How to increase classroom engagement

 There is no one-size-fits-all way to guarantee better engagement and consequently better focus, but experts agree that incorporating multiple methods will help you reach the most students.
 Here are some research-driven methods you can use to increase attention and focus in your classroom:

 Place yoga balls, standing desks, or even stationary bikes in clumps around the room and allow kids to find the environment that works best for them.